tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 * sysaux
 * undo
 * temp
-* users  - if you do not plan to migrate the users tablespace from source you can leave this tablespace otherwise drop it.
+* users  - if you do not plan to migrate the users tablespace from source you can leave this tablespace.
+Otherwise drop it.
 You will need to change the default database tablespace with sql command “ alter database default tablespace sysaux”.
 After migration change this back to users or tablespace of your chioce as long it is not any of the other four listed above.
 If you plan to do a full database migration then you will need to drop the Users tablespace on the target.

 {{site.data.alerts.note}} If migrating to same version of Oracle RDBMS please ensure that the binaries are on the same patch level. {{site.data.alerts.end}}